Social Networking has become an

 Campaign leaders in Joburg, Cape Town and Durban.

-fighting the Pet Limit By-Laws all over the country.
-We are
+the process of fighting the Pet Limit By-Laws all over the country.

-constantly looking for test cases to show that the legislation is
+We are constantly looking for test cases to show that the

 This year we have taken the Council on in respect of several cases;